 - The placement and configuration to be determined based on a site selected, patronage, number routes to be accommodated and number of feeder vehicles.
-Concept and detail design id required per site when patronage is confirmed through detailed market surveys - The convenience of passengers at these facilities is critical, thus in calculating the capacity it needs to be noted that the facility cannot be upgraded constantly or year-on-year.
-This will be inconvenient to users.
-For this purpose, the platforms will be designed and constructed to enable the implementation of structure such as shelters and gueue lane without major disruption of operations and users vel of Services: Pedestrian waiting area:Pedestrian Walkways: ing: Station set back ± 1 metri only through left front door The number of stations a passengers and the route accommodated at the face The initial shelters will be passenger demand requi The facility will allow for h facilities for feeder vehicl nenities
+Concept and detail design id required per site when patronage is confirmed through detailed market surveys - The convenience of passengers at these facilities is critical, thus in calculating the capacity it needs to be noted that the passengers and the routes and feeder vehicles that need to be

+The facility will allow for holding area for feeder vehicles, ablution and other facilities for feeder vehicle operations.